adamwan-nexplore/guidebook-nxp-hk/how-we-develop/application-architecture.md

     - refactor if necessary

 ## 7. Checklist
-- [ ] Are Business logics resolved as pure functions?
+- [ ] Are `Business Logics` resolved as pure functions?
 - [ ] Are the dependencies resolved among interfaces of the functions?
 - [ ] Is Side Effect applied at the end?
 - [ ] Is Side Effect visible?
-- [ ] Does the code with similar Business Logics grouped in the similar way?
+- [ ] Does the code with similar `Business Logics` grouped in the similar way?

 ## 8. Reference
 - [Orthogonality in Software Engineering](https://www.freecodecamp.org/news/orthogonality-in-software-engineering "https://www.freecodecamp.org/news/orthogonality-in-software-engineering")